flame-engine/flame/FAQ.md

  - [Bob Box](https://github.com/bluefireteam/bounce_box): which is easy to grasp and a good display of our core features.

-## What is the difference between Game and BaseGame?
+## What is the difference between Game and FlameGame?

 `Game` is the most barebone interface that Flame exposes.
-If you extend `Game` instead of `BaseGame` , you will need to implement a lot of things yourself.
+If you extend `Game` instead of `FlameGame` , you will need to implement a lot of things yourself.
 Flame will hook you up on the game loop, so you will have to implement `render` and `update` yourself from scratch.
 If you want to use the component system, you can, but you don't need to.

-`BaseGame` extends `Game` and adds lots of functionality on top of that.
+`FlameGame` extends `Game` and adds lots of functionality on top of that.
 Just add your components to it and it works.
 They are rendered and updated automatically.
-You might still want to override some of `BaseGame`'s methods to add custom functionality, but you will probably be calling the super method to let `BaseGame` do its work.
+You might still want to override some of `FlameGame`'s methods to add custom functionality, but you will probably be calling the super method to let `FlameGame` do its work.

 ## How does the Camera work?

-If you are using `BaseGame`, you have a `camera` attribute that allows you to off-set all non-HUD components by a certain amount.
+If you are using `FlameGame`, you have a `camera` attribute that allows you to off-set all non-HUD components by a certain amount.
 You can add custom logic to your `update` method to have the camera position be tracked based on the player position, for example, so the player can be always on the center or on the bottom.